moe01324/home_automation/readme.md

 ## Unify Controller
 Gives an nice UI to manage everything network related.
 Though I have to admit a little bit unstable when adding new stuff or making major changes.
 If everything runs, it runs flawless.
-Also provided the VPN endpoint to connect from the outside.
+Also provides the VPN endpoint to connect from the outside.

 ## Portainer
 To manage the docker containers via a web UI.